SmartRecrutments/Notes-API/README.md

 > [!TIP]
-> You can choose if want to seed the in-mememory DB by setting
+> You can choose if want to seed the in-memory DB by setting
 ` "SeedDb": true` in appsettings.Development.json